Presidential Honor Guard (Guatemala): History

-When it was founded, it had its facilities on the 8th Street and 5th Avenue in Guatemala City, where the National Library is currently located.
+When it was established, it had its facilities on the 8th Street and 5th Avenue in Guatemala City, where the National Library is currently located.
 By general order on 29 January 1874, it was called the Honor Guard Barracks, with its first commander being General Julio García Granados.
 In 1884, it formed a military band.
 Between 1886 and 1891, during the government of Manuel Barillas, it was known as the 2nd Battalion.
 The battalion is where European influence of military bands in Guatemala, particularly when an Italian opera company arrived in the country in the latter half of the 19th century, bringing conductor Pietro Visoni to the country to be asked by President Miguel García Granados to take control of the bands of the 1st and 2nd battalions, after which Visoni merged the two and established the Martial Symphony Band, which is still in existence today.
 On 24 May 1891, it was referred to as the Honor Guard once again.
 It had several headquarters transfers, during the mandate of José María Orellana and Jorge Ubico, in 1940 it was named Infantry Regiment by General Ubico, It played a decisive role in the October 1944 Guatemalan Revolution, when military personnel, at command of Major Francisco Javier Arana, with heavy artillery, joined the popular movement and allowed the entrance of a group of 14 university students.